Skip to main content

 WVUToday is the source for news and information regarding West Virginia University.

-Media Outlets: Please be advised that content viewed on WVUToday is intended for publication.
-West Virginia University grants editorial usage of content presented on WVUToday in your legacy and online publications.
-Credit should be given to WVU/Office of Strategic Communications.
+Media Outlets: Please be advised that content available on WVUToday is intended for publication.
+West Virginia University grants editorial usage for print and digital media.
+Credit should be given to the WVU Office of Strategic Communications.

 Our Staff